Barre Certification Cost: Complete Breakdown by Provider (2026)

 Ask specifically: What is the retake fee?
 How soon can you retake?
 Is there additional study support provided?

 IBBFA answer: $99 retake fee for each component (written or practical).
 A $79 CBI Study Guide is available for focused exam preparation.
 There is no limit on retake attempts.
+Already-trained instructors who don't want to retake an entire curriculum can use the standalone examination pathway ($299) — same exam, no curriculum repeat.

 Question 10: What is the total cost of ownership over 3–5 years?